mfitzp/theolb/imaging/measuring-cell-fluorescence-using-imagej.rst

-This method is based, with permission, on an original protocol available `here <http://sciencetechblog.com/2011/05/24/measuring-cell-fluorescence-using-imagej/>`_.
+This method is based, with permission, on an original protocol from `QBI, The University of Queensland, Australia <https://qbi.uq.edu.au/research/facilities/microscopy-facility>`.